Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **"Code like you're writing a recipe for a time traveler.
-Be precise, be clear, and for the love of all that's holy, include units!"**
--
-- Think about it:  your code is a set of instructions for a future you, or a future colleague.
-They need to understand exactly what you meant, even if they've been transported through time and space.
-Clear variable names, concise comments, and consistent units will make your code a time-traveling masterpiece, not a cryptic message from another dimension.
+- **Don't be a code hoarder.
+Write comments like you're leaving your code for a future you who's inexplicably forgotten everything.**  You'll thank yourself (and your colleagues) later.

 ---

-### 📅 Last Updated: 2024-11-15 10:25
+### 📅 Last Updated: 2024-11-15 11:19

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!